Neural network (machine learning): Mathematical foundations

+Perceptrons

-Historically, digital computers such as the von Neumann model operate via the execution of explicit instructions with access to memory by a number of processors.
-Some neural networks, on the other hand, originated from efforts to model information processing in biological systems through the framework of connectionism.
+Computers are based on John von Neumann's model.
+They execute explicit lists of instructions with access to memory to record their changing state.
+Neural networks instead originated from efforts to model information processing in biological systems via connectionism.
 Unlike the von Neumann model, connectionist computing does not separate memory and processing.

 Warren McCulloch and Walter Pitts (1943) considered a non-learning computational model for neural networks.
-This model paved the way for research to split into two approaches.
-One approach focused on biological processes while the other focused on the application of neural networks to artificial intelligence.
+This model paved the way for research to split into one branch focused on biological processes and another focused on artificial intelligence.
+McCulloch and Pitts also developed mathematical models of artificial neurons capable of representing logical functions.

-In the late 1940s, D. O. Hebb proposed a learning hypothesis based on the mechanism of neural plasticity that became known as Hebbian learning.
-It was used in many early neural networks, such as Rosenblatt's perceptron and the Hopfield network.
+In the late 1940s, D. O. Hebb proposed a learning hypothesis based on neural plasticity that became known as Hebbian learning.
+It was used in many early neural network experiments, such as Rosenblatt's perceptron and the Hopfield network.
 Farley and Clark (1954) used computational machines to simulate a Hebbian network.
-Other neural network computational machines were created by Rochester, Holland, Habit and Duda (1956).
+Other neural networks computational machines were created by Rochester, Holland, Habit and Duda (1956).

-In 1958, psychologist Frank Rosenblatt described the perceptron, one of the first implemented artificial neural networks, funded by the United States Office of Naval Research.

-R. D. Joseph (1960) mentions an even earlier perceptron-like device by Farley and Clark: "Farley and Clark of MIT Lincoln Laboratory actually preceded Rosenblatt in the development of a perceptron-like device."
-However, "they dropped the subject."
+In 1958, psychologist Frank Rosenblatt described the perceptron, one of the first implemented neural networks, funded by the United States Office of Naval Research.
+R. D. Joseph (1960) mentioned an earlier perceptron-like device by B. G. Farley and W. A. Clark of the MIT Lincoln Laboratory; however, according to Joseph, "they dropped the subject."

-The perceptron raised public excitement for research in Artificial Neural Networks, causing the US government to drastically increase funding.
-This contributed to "the Golden Age of AI" fueled by the optimistic claims made by computer scientists regarding the ability of perceptrons to emulate human intelligence.

 The first perceptrons did not have adaptive hidden units.
-However, Joseph (1960) also discussed multilayer perceptrons with an adaptive hidden layer.
-Rosenblatt (1962) cited and adopted these ideas, also crediting work by H. D. Block and B. W. Knight.
-Unfortunately, these early efforts did not lead to a working learning algorithm for hidden units, i.e., deep learning.
+However, Joseph (1960) discussed multilayer that did.
+Rosenblatt (1962) cited and adopted these ideas, crediting work by H. D. Block and B. W. Knight.
+However, these early efforts did not lead to a working learning algorithm for hidden units, i.e., deep learning.

+The perceptron raised public excitement in neural networks, causing the US government to drastically increase funding.
+This contributed to "the Golden Age of AI", fueled by the optimistic claims made by computer scientists regarding the ability of perceptrons to emulate human intelligence.

+Historical foundations and the Dartmouth proposal

+Artificial neural networks were identified as a promising direction for artificial intelligence research in the 1955 proposal for the Dartmouth Summer Research Project on Artificial Intelligence.
+Neural network models initially faced major limitations.
+Hardware constraints limited network size and training efficiency, while theoretical understanding of learning algorithms remained incomplete.
+Many models used single-layer perceptrons, which were restricted to solving linearly separable problems.
+These limitations were highlighted in the book Perceptrons by Marvin Minsky and Seymour Papert, which deflated interest during the late 1960s and 1970s.